 Never mind Charlottesville; it’s Black August.

 On August 28, 1963, the March on Washington for Jobs and Freedom galvanized thousands in the streets of the nation’s capital.
 On August 25,1925, A. Philip Randolph helped to establish the Brotherhood of Sleeping Car Porters in Harlem.
-It was in August 1791, the Haitian Revolution ridded the country of French colonialism and enslavement.
-Precursors to the Nat Turner Rebellion of August 1831 and Watts Uprising of 1965.
+It was in August 1791, when the Haitian Revolution rid the country of French colonialism and enslavement — precursors to the Nat Turner Rebellion of August 1831 and Watts Uprising of 1965.
 It was on August 8, 1978, that the Philadelphia Police Department first raided the MOVE Organization, giving way to the MOVE 9.
-August also bears the births of Fred Hampton, Mutulu Shaku, Marcus Garvey – whose organization, the Universal Negro Improvement Association, formed in August 1914 as well.
+August also bears the births of Fred Hampton, Mutulu Shakur, Marcus Garvey – whose organization, the Universal Negro Improvement Association, formed in August 1914 as well.
 The month also marks the deaths of W.E.B.
 Du Bois and, much more recently, young Michael Brown of Ferguson, Mo., at the hands of the police.

 August, Black August, has always been a month of struggle and resistance.
 A month long commemoration that marks the remembrance of the lives of freedom fighters, liberation seekers and political prisoners protesting the solution to the most egregious solution to state-driven economic anxiety: mass incarceration.